riffomonas/RR_R25_2014/research_plan.md

 Investment Act of 1998 (P.L.
 105 – 220; see http://www.section508.gov/ for
 additional information).

-Provide a timeline for module development, piloting and refinement, dissemination, evaluation, and maintenance.
-This timeline must propose making the training publicly available within two years of the award date

 The over-arching goal of this NIH R25 program is to support educational activities that complement and/or enhance the training of a workforce to meet the nation’s biomedical, behavioral and clinical research needs and foster a